robertgshaw2-neuralmagic/nm-roboflow/README.md

 npm i -g roboflow-cli
 ```

-Authenticate to Roboflow.
+Authenticate to Roboflow (follow the prompts on the webpage).
 ```bash
 roboflow auth
 ```

 Download the dataset.
-Your URL should look something like `neural-magic/soccer-player-detection-gjrbw/2`.
+Your $DATASET_URL should look something like `neural-magic/soccer-player-detection-gjrbw/2`.
 ```bash
 !roboflow download $DATASET_URL --format yolov5pytorch
 ```